 My practice does not offer divorce for $200, and I do not know any legitimate attorney or website that does.
 There is a simple reason for this; the filing for a divorce is currently:

 1. $268.00 with no children - Harris County

 3. $292.00 Family Law Case – Montgomery County

-This filing fee does not include any additional fees such as the cost of a citation or hiring a process server.
+This filing fee does not include any additional fees, such as the cost of a citation or hiring a process server.
 This disparity between the price to file for divorce and what is being advertised illustrates there is no way to get a divorce for as low as $200.

 You are then mailed the forms to figure out what to do with them yourself.
 If you are lucky, the forms may come with instructions.
 I will caution you if you are planning to use any forms not prepared by an attorney, use the forms put out by the Texas Supreme Court.

 I get at least one case a month that falls into the category where an individual did not read the box or ignored the box saying the form would not work for him.
-Then he went before the judge, and because of his set of facts, the judge refused to let him proceed and told him to consult with a divorce attorney.
+Then he went before the Judge, and because of his set of facts, the judge refused to let him proceed and told him to consult with a divorce attorney.

 It is not uncommon for people to forget to change their beneficiary designations after a divorce.
 For this reason, the Texas legislature passed a law to address the situation.
-Texas Family Code §9.301 specifically sets out provisions to deal with a case where a pre-divorce designation of an ex-spouse as a beneficiary of life insurance benefits has been made.
+Texas Family Code §9.301 sets explicitly out provisions to deal with a case where a pre-divorce designation of an ex-spouse as a beneficiary of life insurance benefits has been made.